-Usage: Used mostly in pharmaceutical packaging.
+Usage: Used mostly with packaging for the pharmaceuticals industry.

 Definition: Encodes up to five different numbers, each with its own color, which may be entered in decimal or "binary" format with a 1 represented by a thick bar and a 0 represented by a thin bar.
 Bar width is independent of height.